-Interest expense decreased during the three and six months ended May 29, 2020 as compared to the three and six months ended May 31, 2019 primarily due to lower average interest rates on our debt instruments.
+Interest expense decreased during the three and nine months ended August 28, 2020 as compared to the three and nine months ended August 30, 2019 primarily due to lower average interest rates on our debt instruments that were refinanced in the first quarter of fiscal 2020.
 See Note 15 of our notes to condensed consolidated financial statements for further details regarding our debt instruments.